FREQUENTLY ASKED QUESTIONS

 Do you falsify stuff in Allan?

-Nope.
-I don't divulge last names, but I try to keep everyone's first name accurate.
-A first name tells a lot about a person, at least to me, so I like to keep those true.
+I don't divulge names, but I try to keep everyone's first name similar.
+A first name tells a lot about a person, at least to me, so I like to keep those relative.

 Do you make any other comics?